The 2026 Operator’s Licence Compliance Standard: A Practical Guide for Transport Managers

 Is a brake test required at every PMI?

 Yes.
 DVSA guidance current for 2026 requires a brake performance assessment at every PMI.
+A laden roller brake test is the preferred method.

 How often should driver licences be checked?